reflectoring/reflectoring.github.io/_posts/2020-05-28-springdoc-api-first.md

 ### Defining the REST API

-In this section, we will define our Rest endpoint.
+In this section, we will define our Rest endpoints.
+We will be building a TODO API with CRUD operations.

 ```java
 @RequestMapping("/api/todos")